-NHTI students, faculty, and staff are automatically registered to receive alerts via college email.
-You are strongly encouraged to add your cell phone, landline, or other emails.
-The system’s reliability is dependent on the accuracy of the contact information you provide, so please keep it updated.
+NHTI students, faculty, and staff are automatically registered to receive alerts via college email and are strongly encouraged to add their cell phone, landline, or other emails to the system profile.
+The system’s reliability is dependent on the accuracy of the contact information.

 To access or update your contact info, visit https://www.getrave.com/login/nhti.

 The Behavioral Intervention Team (BIT) serves as a central network focused on preventive and timely intervention before a crisis arises.
 BIT is a resource for faculty, staff, and students by which they can report behaviors that may evoke alarm or concern among involved persons.
 These can include but are not limited to:

 - Self-injurious behavior/suicidal ideation or attempt

 - Erratic behavior (including on-line activities) that disrupts the mission and/or normal proceedings of college students, faculty, staff, or community

 - Hospital transport for alcohol and drug use/abuse

 - Behaviors which appears to be dangerous or threatening to others

 - Other behavior that is inappropriate or disruptive

 The BIT process does not replace faculty classroom management, disciplinary processes, and/or public safety responses to incidents.